nhshaydn/WebServiceSecurity/README.md

 - [ ] Send `X-Content-Type-Options: nosniff` header.
 - [ ] Send `X-Frame-Options: deny` header.
 - [ ] Send `Content-Security-Policy: default-src 'none'` header.
-- [ ] Remove server identifty headers - `X-Powered-By`, `Server`, `X-AspNet-Version`, etc.
+- [ ] Remove server identify headers - `X-Powered-By`, `Server`, `X-AspNet-Version`, etc.
-- [ ] Force `content-type` for your response.
-E.g set `content-type` to `application/json` if thats what the content is.
+- [ ] Force `content-type` for your response. e.g. set `content-type` to `application/json` if that’s what the content is.
 - [ ] Return the proper status code according to the operation completed; `200 OK`, `401 Unauthorized`, `405 Method Not Allowed`, etc.

 ## Logging
 - [ ] Log Success and Failures, the damage is in the successful execution!
 - [ ] Halt processing if Audit/Logging fails
-- [ ] User high perfomring logging solution such as logstash & elasticserach
+- [ ] User high performing logging solution such as Logstash & Elasticsearch

 ## Infrastructure
 - [ ] Avoid HTTP Blocking by using workers, queues and a scale out infrastructure.
 - [ ] User network base IPS system
 - [ ] Load test to understand your bottle necks and capabilities
 - [ ] Expose only what is require to public networks, consider Gateway services to secure insecure backend services
-- [ ] User Anti Virus and Anti malware
+- [ ] User Anti-Virus and Anti malware

 ## Development Process
 - [ ] When including packages/libraries make sure they are actively maintained and security tested
 - [ ] Code review, no self-approval
 - [ ] Another Code review; external and community
-- [ ] Deploy mutliple times and test positve and negtive scenarios
+- [ ] Deploy multiple times and test positive and negative scenarios
 - [ ] Automate continuous  testing